ghardin137/meetup-presentation/README.markdown

 ## Demo Project
 Repo: https://github.com/ghardin137/lbry

+It's not pretty and no one should actually USE it, but it's got some examples as to how you can use apollo.

 ## Kudos
 Formidable Labs - Creators of Spectable presentation framework Scaphold.io - GraphQL Server as a service provider.
 Powers